Postgraduate funding 2022

 Postgraduate Student Loans

-The first port of call for your postgraduate funding will likely be governmental Student Loans.
+The first port of call for your postgraduate funding will likely be Student Loans from the government.

-While there are Master's Loans for students in each part of the UK, PhD loans are only available in England and Wales.
+While there are loans for master's students in each part of the UK, PhD loans are only available in England and Wales.
 But, if you're not eligible for a Student Loan, don't worry – we have plenty more funding options below.

 Loans for master's students

-Here are the maximum loans available for master's students in England, Northern Ireland, Scotland and Wales in 2020/21:
+Here are the maximum loans available for master's students from England, Northern Ireland, Scotland and Wales in 2022/23: